mesosphere/dcos-docs-site/pages/dkp/konvoy/2.1/major-version-upgrade/upgrade/aws/index.md

 Follow these steps only if you are upgrading an AWS cluster.

-## Create AMI that is compatible with Konvoy 2.x, Kubernetes v1.20.13, and CentOS 7
+## Create an AMI that is compatible with Konvoy 2.x, Kubernetes v1.20.13, and CentOS 7

 After adopting the cluster, you use this AMI to scale up, or replace a failed instance in the control plane and worker node pools.